Lead Opinion

 B.

 The government pitched its argument against appealability of the unsealing order solely on the contention that the order did not satisfy the fourth “factor.”
 It conceded (insofar as one can “concede” a jurisdictional issue) that the “other” three Cohen appealability factors were met.
-Obviously, the government‘s position takes on significance in light of our conclusion that the fourth “factor” is not applicable.
-But, irrespective of whether we would agree with the government‘s assessment of the three factors, our decision in James v.
-Jacobson, 6 F.3d at 237, compels the conclusion that the order in question here is a collateral order.
-See id. (holding that a district court order denying anonymity to the parties is a collateral order).
+Obviously, the government’s position takes on significance in light of our conclusion that the fourth “factor” is not applicable.
+But, irrespective of whether we would agree with the government’s assessment of the three factors, our decision in James v.
+Jacobson,

 III.

-Appellants argue that the combined effect of the FCA‘s initial sealing of qui tam actions and the Subsidy Agreement‘s commitment of government suits against NFIP insurers to private arbitration, governed by the Federal Arbitration Act (“FAA”), work to create a substantial privacy interest for them that overcomes the public‘s right to access court documents.
-They also argue that to rule otherwise would be to “reward the government‘s improper conduct,” Appellant‘s Br. at 10, which conduct they contend entails “pre-maturely seek[ing] to make its case public in contravention of the private arbitration protocol of the Subsidy Arrangement of the NFIP,” id. at 10.
+Appellants argue that the combined effect of the FCA’s initial sealing of qui tarn actions and the Subsidy Agreement’s commitment of government suits against NFIP insurers to private arbitration, governed by the Federal Arbitration Act (“FAA”), work to create a substantial privacy interest for them that overcomes the public’s right to access court documents.
+They also argue that to rule otherwise would be to “reward the government’s improper conduct,” Appellant’s Br. at 10, which conduct they contend entails “prematurely seeking] to make its case public in contravention of the private arbitration protocol of the Subsidy Arrangement of the NFIP,” id. at 10.

 These points, taken together, confirm that appellants have no privacy rights in the contents of the court record.
 Since the purpose of the FCA does not support continued sealing, and only justifies sealing in order that the government may investigate, appellants’ reliance on that Act is misplaced.
 And, appellants cannot rely on either the Subsidy Arrangement or the FAA, as neither prohibits the government from placing its complaint against appellants in the public domain.
 Since appellants lack privacy rights to this information, and since there is no bar to filing court pleadings in connection with an arbitrated matter, the government’s conduct cannot be characterized as “improper.”

-Unable to demonstrate any relevant privacy right, appellants fail to satisfy Rushford‘s high standard and to overcome the public‘s right to access court documents.
-The district court‘s discretionary order unsealing the record is therefore not an abuse of discretion.
+Unable to demonstrate any relevant privacy right, appellants fail to satisfy Rush-ford ’s high standard and to overcome the public’s right to access court documents.
+The district court’s discretionary order unsealing the record is therefore not an abuse of discretion.

 CONCLUSION